Independent State School Partnership (ISSP)

-The schools in the Eton, Slough, Windsor and Heston Partnership are: Eton College, Slough and Eton, The Langley Academy, St. Joseph’s, Beechwood, Windsor Boys’ and Heston Community College.
+The schools in the Eton, Slough, Windsor and Heston Partnership include Eton College, Slough and Eton, The Langley Academy, St. Joseph’s, Beechwood, Windsor Boys’ and Heston Community College.
 Since its beginnings in 2007, the partnership has gone from strength to strength.
-Over the past twelve months there have been in excess of eighteen collaboration projects between the schools.
-The aim of the ISSP is to bridge the gap between the state and private sector by offering all pupils an equal opportunity, regardless of their background.
-The ISSP aims to raise pupil achievement, improve pupil self-esteem and raise pupil aspiration.
-The ISSP is not limited to just pupils.
+The ISSP aims to raise student aspiration and improve student self-esteem regardless of background.
+The ISSP is not limited to just students.
 Over the years, the collaboration between school staff has strengthened and there have been many opportunities for teachers’ professional development.

 Please direct any queries regarding Slough and Eton’s involvement with the ISSP towards Mr Cranston, our ISSP Coordinator.

 Last Year’s ISSP Projects

 The Orwell Youth Prize

 Our students participated in local literacy workshops with professional writers who shared their tips and insights into fields as diverse as investigative journalism, novel writing and poetry.
 Students were also invited to both Eton College and the University of Oxford to celebrate their written entries to the Orwell Youth Prize.
 The celebration day was hosted by the George Orwell Foundation and TV presenter Rick Edwards.

 The Vocal Project